 Todd has authored numerous books that have been translated into a dozen languages, and are used in universities worldwide.
 “Market Shock: 9 Economic and Social Upheavals that Will Shake Our Financial Future” (2000), was released to rave reviews and dubbed “outstanding” by the Wall Street Journal.
 His other books – “New Ideas from Dead Economists” (2007), “New Ideas from Dead CEOs” (2007), “From Here to Economy” (1996), and “Lasting Lessons from the Corner Office” (2009) – were widely praised by leading publications such as The New York Times and Financial Times.

-Todd’s latest book, “Rush: Why You Need and Love the Rat Race” (2011) has been named by Publishers Weekly as a “top ten” book for 2011, and by the New York Post as One of the Best Books of 2011.
-He is currently working on his upcoming book, “The Price of Prosperity: Why Nations Fail and How to Renew Them”, due to be published in June 2016.
+His book, “Rush: Why We Thrive in the Rat Race” (2011) has been named by Publishers Weekly as a “top ten” book for 2011, and by the New York Post as One of the Best Books of 2011.
+In 2016, he published “The Price of Prosperity: Why Nations Fail and How to Renew Them”.

 We’re here to help.

 If you can’t find the right speaker you need, or would like speaker ideas tailored to your event,